Vicinae

 extra-trusted-public-keys = [ "vicinae.cachix.org-1:1kDrfienkGHPYbkpNj1mWTr7Fm1+zcenzgTizIcI3oc=" ];

-Alterntively you can use the vicinae package from nixpkgs which is build by Hydra, but may be out of date:
+Alternatively you can use the vicinae package from nixpkgs which is built by Hydra, but may be out of date:

 { pkgs, ... }: